Sharp, A little Summer Suite For String Orchestra (Grade 1)

 Keith Sharp earned his Bachelor of Music degree in 1984.
 After graduating, he started working as a string educator in the Gap region of Brisbane, Australia, where he still teaches.
 In 1995, Keith completed a postgraduate diploma in education.
 Keith has produced award-winning string programs and ensembles throughout his teaching career while following his passion for composition.
 His beautifully crafted and imaginative works have gained much popularity in Australia and have also been discovered by teachers in the United States, Great Britain, and Germany.
 Keith is actively involved in conducting workshops, guest conducting, and delivering lectures.

-Keith Sharp is a string music teacher in Brisbane, Australia.
-He earned his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
-He creates award-winning string programs and compositions popular in Australia, the United States, Great Britain, and Germany.
-Keith is also an active clinician, guest conductor, and guest lecturer.
+Keith Sharp has been a renowned string educator in Brisbane's Gap region since 1984.
+He has produced award-winning string programs and compositions well-known in the United States, Great Britain, and Germany.
+Keith is also an active clinician, guest conductor, and lecturer.

 “The Spaniard” is a piece of WSSO’s commissioned music that premiered in 2018.
 It tells three parts of a heroic captain’s valiant exploits.
 The captain survives a shipwreck, is rescued by an Irish maiden he marries, and returns to his seafaring life.
 The piece has lyrical melodies and is enjoyed by audiences and middle/high school students.